Companies

 Qualcomm

-Fabless designer of semiconductors, software, and services for wireless technology, including mobile SoCs and modems.
+Fabless designer of semiconductors, software, and services for global communications and computing, including mobile processors, modems, AI chips, and Snapdragon SoCs for smartphones and smart devices.
 Operates in a predominantly fabless manufacturing model.
 Holds key patents essential to the 5G, 4G, CDMA2000, TD-SCDMA, and WCDMA mobile communications standards.

 Renesas Electronics